 Depaul Housing is a subsidiary of Depaul Ireland.
+Depaul Ireland incurred certain support costs on behalf of the company during the year.

-During the year Depaul Ireland donated €60,000 (2019: €38,000) to support the operational costs and €50,000 (2019: €nil) to support the future housing property maintenance costs of the company.
+During the year Depaul Ireland donated €25,000 (2021: €35,000) to support the operational costs.
+During the year the company incurred interest of €2,510 (2021: €nil) on its related party loan.